-This article outlines the process to get your Texas Real Estate License in an easy to understand, step-by-step manner.
+This article outlines the process to get your TX Real Estate License in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 How to Become a Real Estate Agent in Texas